PseudoBob-Delightus/fanfic/stories/exploding-story/chapter-016_chapter-9.md

 "I as well."

-Rarity leads them over to her couch, where they sit down.
+Rarity leads me over to a couch, where we sit down.

 "Were you looking for me because of that?"
 I point to the title, which is still visible inside, somehow.

-\[image\]

-"Yes, darling.
-I was planning on letting this happen naturally, but it appears as somepony has other plans."
+"Yes..."
+There's a slight smile on her face.
+"I wanted to let this happen naturally, but it appears the universe has other plans."

 "That's kind of why I'm here, too."

 "I wanted to spend more time with you…"

-I hug her.
 "Me too."

-She hugs back.

-I nuzzle her after the hug.
-"Should I say it?"
+My stomach turns, and I can feel the distance between us.
+My voice wavers as I ask, "Should I say it?"

-She smiles at me, blushing.
+She smiles at me like she knew all along.
 "Go ahead."

-I feel a blush coming over me as I become enthralled by her beauty.

-I say, softly, "Rarity, I love you."
+I feel a blush coming over me as I squeeze my eyes shut and say, "Rarity, I think I love you."

-Rarity says, serenely, "Rainbow Dash, I love you."
+Rarity replies, serenely, "Rainbow Dash, I think I love you, too."

-We both take in the moment, staring into each other's eyes.

-We both start leaning in, and our lips meet.
-We kiss passionately, holding each other.

-Both our eyes start watering, but neither of us try to hide them.

-We break the kiss and hold each other tight.
+A sound comes out of me, and my eyes are wet.
+I can't tell if I'm laughing or crying.
+All I know is Rarity's hooves are around me, and I lean into her, and our lips meet.
+We kiss passionately.

+It ends too soon.
+But I'm comfortable just hugging her.

+I hear a sniffle, and a tear drops onto my withers.
+She's crying, too.

-As I hold her, I whisper, "I've wanted to do this for so long…" My tears continue.
+As I hold her, I whisper, "I've wanted to do this for so long…"

-"I have too," Rarity whispers back.
+"Me too," Rarity whispers back.

-As we let go of the hug, I kiss her cheek, causing her blush to intensify.

-She holds my hoof and stares me at, smiling.

-I admit, "You know, normally I consider myself number one at everything, but there is one thing I don't mind you being number one at."
+Feeling giggly now, I admit, "You know, normally I consider myself number one at everything, but I can admit defeat on one thing."

-"What?"
+"What's that?"

+I pull way from her, briefly, to get a good look.
 "You are the most beautiful mare ever."

-Her blush grows.
-"Well, you are the prettiest mare ever."
+"Well, you are the prettiest mare ever!"

 "Aren't those the same thing?"

-"We'll call it a tie, deal?"
+"Why don't we call it a tie?"

 "Deal."
-I pull Rarity into a loving embrace, resting her head on my chest.
+I pull her back into an embrace, nuzzling her neck.

-Rarity nuzzles her head to my chest.
+Rarity rests her chin on my head.
 "If this is our last day together, I'm at least glad I am about to spend it with you."

-I nuzzle the top of her head.
-"Me too."
-I kiss her head.

-We sit there in silence for a while, just enjoying each others presence.
+We sit there in silence for a while, just enjoying each other's presence.

-I whisper in her ear, "I love you."

-She whispers back, "I love you too," before kissing my chest.

-My voice weakens.
-"Do you think Twilight will be able to figure out how to stop it?"
+Even so, I can't shake the idea of this all ending in a big explosion.
+I ask in a whisper, "Do you think Twilight will be able to figure out how to stop it?"

-"I sure hope so."
+"I sure hope so," Rarity says.

+I hug her a little tighter.
 "Me too, Rarity.
 Me too."

+\[image\]